IBM/continuous-delivery-go-sdk/README_FIRST.md

 Total 36 (delta 1), reused 36 (delta 1)
 remote: Resolving deltas: 100% (1/1), done.
 To github.com:padamstx/my-go-sdk.git
- * [new branch]      master -> master
+ * [new branch]      main -> main
-Branch 'master' set up to track remote branch 'master' from 'origin'.
+Branch 'main' set up to track remote branch 'main' from 'origin'.
 ```

 You have now created your new SDK repository on the `Public Github` server.